Dupilumab

 Live vaccines

-Live and live attenuated vaccines should not be given concurrently with dupilumab as clinical safety and efficacy has not been established.
+Concurrent use of live and live attenuated vaccines with dupilumab should be avoided as clinical safety and efficacy have not been established.
+It is recommended that patients should be brought up to date with live and live attenuated immunisations in agreement with current immunisation guidelines prior to treatment with dupilumab.
+Clinical data are not available to support more specific guidance for live or live attenuated vaccines administration in patients treated with dupilumab.
 Immune responses to TdaP vaccine and meningococcal polysaccharide vaccine were assessed.
-It is recommended that patients should be brought up to date with live and live attenuated immunisations in agreement with current immunisation guidelines prior to treatment with dupilumab.

 Helminth infection

 Patients with known helminth infections were excluded from participation in clinical studies.
 Dupilumab may influence the immune response against helminth infections by inhibiting IL-4/IL-13 signaling.
 Patients with pre-existing helminth infections should be treated before initiating dupilumab.
-If patients become infected while receiving treatment with dupilumab and do not respond to anti-helminth treatment, treatment with dupilumab should be discontinued until infection resolves.
+If patients become infected while receiving treatment with dupilumab and do not respond to antihelminth treatment, treatment with dupilumab should be discontinued until infection resolves.
+Cases of enterobiasis were reported in children 6 to 11 years old who participated in the paediatric asthma development program.

 Pregnancy